-Once breakfast and your morning cappuccino is finished you'll meet up with your private guide to enjoy the first day of your “Barolo Experience”.
+Once breakfast and your morning cappuccino are finished, you'll meet up with your private guide to enjoy the first day of your "Barolo Experience".

 Three different vineyards have been chosen.
 They are those selected by the Italian Gambero Rosso guidebook ("Three Cups" award) and by important wine journalists, like Robert Parker (in his book "The World’s Greatest Wine Estates").

-Each visit will be followed by a wine-tasting session, so that you may compare the different flavors and choose your favorite one. (usually, you will visit to wineries in the morning and one in the afternoon).
+Each visit will be followed by a wine-tasting session so that you may compare the different flavors and choose your favorite one.
+(Usually, you will visit one winery in the morning and another in the afternoon.)